unixwinbsd/unixbsdshell.github.io/en/_posts/2025-05-17-nginx-fastcgi-mode-php-fpm-openbsd.md

 include /etc/nginx/vhostsSSL.conf;
 }
 ```
 Note the example of the **/etc/nginx/nginx.conf** script above, you see the bottom script **"include /etc/nginx/vhostsSSL.conf;"**.
 PHP-FPM will be run with SSL OpenSSL mode.
-The location of the PHP-FPM configuration file is in the **/etc/nginx** directory with the name "vhostsSSL.conf".
+The location of the PHP-FPM configuration file is in the **/etc/nginx** directory with the name **"vhostsSSL.conf"**.

 ## 4. Install PHP (PHP-FPM)
 In this article we use PHP version 8.3.2, and by default that version is available in the OpenBSD package system.
 You can install it directly.
 You need to know, PHP-FPM is part of PHP, so when you install PHP, PHP-FPM is automatically installed too.
 Here is how to install PHP with the pkg_add command (choose number 3).